SorinoSSK/VFlowTech-Doc/content/apps/cockpit/getting-started/index.md

 Three actions are perform in header<br/>

 **1. Cockpit Logo :**
-User can see cockpit logo present at the top of the dashboard header left side as show below.<br/>
+User can see cockpit logo present at the top left of the dashboard header.<br/>
 **2. Search Dashboard :**
 User can search dashboard.<br/>
 **3. Logout :**
-User can click a down arrow present at the top right corner of the dashboard header, after that drop down will be open and click  Log Out.
+User can logout by click a down arrow present at the top right corner of the dashboard header, after that drop down will be open and click Log Out.
 {{< img-simple src="dashboard-header.png" alt="MADS login page" class="border-0 rounded-circle" >}}

 ## Dashboars sidebar

-User can go back to dashboard screen clicking Back button present at the buttom of the dashboard sidebar as show below.
+User can go back to select organization screen clicking Back button present at the buttom of the dashboard sidebar as show below.
 {{< img-simple src="back.png" alt="MADS login page" class="border-0 rounded-circle" >}}